5axes/Duplicate/README.md

 # Duplicate
-Duplicate exturder settings for Cura
+Duplicate exturder settings for Cura in case of multi-extruder machine

  Copies parameters that are different in :
 - resolution
 - shell
 - infill